Who We Are

-In 2015, Resource Movement was founded by three organizers, who had been involved in Resource Generation, a US-based initiative that organizes young people with wealth who care about social justice.
+In 2015, Resource Movement was founded by three people who had been involved in Resource Generation, a US-based organization that’s been grappling with these same questions for 20+ years.
 The trio wanted to create a similar initiative in Canada.

 They surveyed the Canadian landscape, and connected with social justice movement organizers.
 They began to host workshops, identify allies, and build networks.
-Four years later, our network includes over 125 young people with access to wealth and class privilege; and we have organized campaigns resulting in the redistribution of over $150,000 to social justice movement groups.
+Seven years later, our network includes over 100 young people with access to wealth and class privilege, and we have organized campaigns resulting in the redistribution of over $1.2M to social justice movement groups.

 Resource Movement is a community of young people, aged 18-40, with access to wealth and/or class privilege.